ZenithalBlue/ARCTIC-FLOW/README.md

 You must have the following packages installed:

-- xarray: `pip install xarray` -> for all things related to netcdf
+- xarray: `pip install xarray` -> for all things related to netCDF
+- netCDF4: `pip install netCDF4` -> for working with netCDF4 files
 - numpy: `pip install numpy` -> for numeric operations
 - gsw: `pip install gsw` -> Thermodynamic equation of state for seawater related functions